midgardproject/midcom-project-template/README.md

 (Experimental) Template for setting up MidCOM-based projects.

+## Where is everything?

+The MidCOM project template follows a file structure designed for both easy bootstrapping of new projects, and for managing existing projects in a version control system.

+* `config`: application configuration files, including Midgard2 database setup
+* `var`: volatile application data, like logs and cache
+* `src`: application's own MidCOM components
+* `theme`: application's MidCOM templates
+* `web`: document root for the application, to be used with your web server
+* `setup`: setup and installation tools, including Vagrant and Puppet configuration
+* `vendor`: dependencies including MidCOM and components.
+Managed by Composer

 ## Creating new MidCOM projects

 This project template is designed to be used together with the [Composer](http://getcomposer.org/) PHP dependency management tool.
 You can create new MidCOM projects with: